Cloud Security Solutions: What is CSPM in Cloud-native Security?

 CSPM automatically detects these misconfigurations across all cloud environments, including containers, Kubernetes, cloud-native, and multi-cloud environments.

-Storing and sharing data within and among cloud and hybrid environments come under the purview of many data security and privacy regulations, as well as mandatory or voluntary industry guidelines.
+Storing and sharing data in cloud/hybrid environments comes under the purview of many security, privacy, and industry regulations.
 These regulations and requirements could be across industries (e.g., GDPR, ISO 27001, CIS, PCI DSS, SOC 2, ISO, and NIST) or specific to one sector (e.g., HIPAA or HITRUST).
 A CSPM solution monitors, identifies, and can often remediate the threat.
 A CSPM may also provide streamlined evidence generation for demonstrating ongoing compliance.

-As a stand-alone solution, CSPM provides greater visibility across multiple cloud environments, enabling a broader view of sources of misconfigurations and policy violations.
-The context-aware nature of CSPM gives IT, SecOps, and DevOps teams the ability to continuously monitor cloud environments in real time for threat detection and automatic remediation.
+A CSPM provides greater visibility across multiple cloud environments.
+It enables a broader view of sources of misconfigurations and policy violations as a stand-alone solution.
+The context-aware nature of CSPM gives IT, SecOps, and DevOps teams the ability to continuously monitor cloud environments in real time.
+Doing this helps with threat detection and automatic remediation.

-There are a number of high-value, high-impact capabilities that any CSPM solution should offer.
+A CSPM solution should offer a number of high-value, high-impact capabilities.
 Here are the top four feature areas with questions to ask when vetting a platform purchase.

 Streamlined, real-time threat visibility